Screen offers two Awards running in alternate years. Both attract a £1,000 prize.

 - It is written in English

-We will still consider your debut article under the following circumstances, although we request you flag these up on your submission form:
+We will still consider your debut article under the following circumstances, although we request that you flag these up on your submission form:

 - You have previously published a different essay as a book chapter